 However, understanding the language can be challenging—no thanks to its long words, four noun case endings, and tricky sentence formation.

-Also, there is a diversity of dialects.
+There is also a diversity of dialects.
 For instance, Austrian, Swiss, Lower, Upper, and Central German are not mutually intelligible to a large extent.

 - Speaking and Pronunciation: Fairly challenging